We are searching for

 • California

-Having your license revoked will almost always lead to an increase in insurance rates.
+Having your license suspended will almost always lead to an increase in insurance rates.
 Covering an unlicensed driver can be incredibly risky, and your company may drop you altogether.
 Insurance companies can also drop you or increase your rates for other reasons, like your vehicle's previous title or accident history.
 You can use tools like a vehicle history report or VIN decoder to get information about your car to see whether anything in its past will affect your insurance rates.

 Do Parking Tickets Go On Your Record?